maria-antoniak/fight-harassment-in-research/README.md

 ## CONTEXTUAL NOTES <a name="contextual-notes"></a>

 - This document should be understood as a series of “patches” rather than a single overarching solution to sexual harassment.
 There are immediate steps that we can take as a community to help people, even if the larger solutions are still unclear.
+- We created this document in response to  several prominent cases of harassment and assult within our fields of computing research, frustrated by the lack of tangible actions.
 - This document is not about other gender-based struggles in tech and academia for equal pay, promotions, hiring, etc.
 - This document is not trying to convince anyone who doesn’t believe that sexual harassment is a problem.
 This document is targeted towards sympathetic allies.
 Likewise, none of our suggestions are aimed at perpetrators because we don’t know of any research that this would work (happy to be proven wrong, please let us know if you have evidence).
 - This document is not focused on undergraduate students (e.g., it doesn’t discuss important aspects of the undergraduate experience like fraternities, dorms, and underage drinking).